Gravity Feed Spray Gun Reviews

 Because this Sprayit model is a gravity feed spray gun, it is best suited for small projects.
 We recommend cleaning this gun before use; some film is left inside from the manufacturing process.

-While this gun is made of aluminum, the fluid needle and nozzle are made of stainless steel to resist corrosion.
+While the body is made of aluminum to keep the weight down, the fluid needle and nozzle are stainless steel, offering better resistance to corrosion and longer-lasting performance.

 Fluid needle and nozzle are stainless